Setting up television, landlines, and Internet

 What you end up paying for these TV services will largely depend on the channels you want to watch.
 Some platforms will offer a basic package of channels, including news/current affairs and entertainment.
 However, for live sport, international channels, you will need to sign up for an additional package.
 For example, SFR offer dedicated packages for English TV, Indian TV, and many more.

 Alternatively, depending on your location in France, you may prefer to sign up for a satellite TV service that will allow you to watch free TV channels from the UK.
-Satellite services like CANALSAT are also available for French TV, however, you will need to install a dish for any satellite TV services.
-For more information on TV licenses, free-to-air television, satellite connections and more, read our guide to TV and radio in France.
+Satellite pay-TV is also available via CANAL+ (satellite reception options depend on location and equipment).
+For more information on free-to-air television, satellite connections and more, read our guide to TV and radio in France.

 How do I set up my TV in France?

 Decided which TV provider offers the right channels for you and your family?
 Now it’s time to get your home connected.
-Providing you have a phone line and broadband connection, setting up your TV service will likely be fairly straightforward.
-However, if you are starting from scratch, you will probably need to set up your phone line first before connecting your other services.
+Providing you have an internet connection, setting up your TV service is usually straightforward.
+If you’re starting from scratch, you’ll generally need to set up your home internet first (often fibre), then add TV services.
 This can take a few weeks.
 For any satellite services, you will need a professional to install the dish.

 Your TV provider will likely provide you with a box (also called a decoder) that connects to your TV and internet port.
 Each provider offers a range of these boxes which depend on your chosen package, so follow the instructions carefully.
 Generally speaking, installation is fairly straightforward, although be aware that any instructions are likely to be in French, so you may need to brush up on some terminology beforehand.